Golf

 After 40, the joints between your thoracic vertebrae naturally stiffen.
 The muscles around them shorten and tighten from years of sitting, driving, and desk work.
 Most golfers I screen have significant restrictions through this region and have no idea — because the body is remarkably good at compensating, right up until those compensations start causing problems.

+The swing fault this creates: Reverse Spine Angle (and a flattened shoulder plane).
 When your thoracic spine won't rotate fully, your body does what it has to do to get the club back — it tilts your upper body toward the target at the top of the backswing.
-This is called a reverse spine angle, and it's one of the most common swing faults I see in golfers over 40.
-You'll also notice the shoulder plane flattens out at the top, the torso coil shortens, and the backswing feels short no matter how hard you try to turn.
 It loads the lower back dangerously, makes a powerful downswing nearly impossible, and kills your ability to transfer energy through impact.
 You're not swinging less hard — you're leaking power at every joint on the way down.

 Your Hips Have Gotten Stiff